-Campers are expected to maintain personal hygiene, clean their own bedrooms, bathrooms, and common dorm areas.
+Campers are expected to maintain personal hygiene, and to clean their own bedrooms, bathrooms, and common dorm areas.
 They may also cook under supervision.

 What does a typical Sleepaway Camp day look like?

 A typical day at the sleepaway camp starts with a wake-up call at 7 am.
 Breakfast is at 8 am and the first class starts at 9 am.
-After three class periods, camper enjoy lunch and free time before the afternoon activities kick off again at 1 pm.
+After three activity sessions, campers enjoy lunch and free time before the afternoon activities kick off at 1 pm.

-Campers may continue to participate in club activities after 5 pm with dinner at 6 pm.
-Light off and quiet time starts at 9:30 pm to ensure campers to have at least 9 hours of sleep.
+Campers may continue to participate in club activities after 5 pm, with dinner at 6 pm.
+Lights-out and quiet time starts at 9:30 pm to ensure campers to have at least 9 hours of sleep.

 HERE is a sample Sleepaway Camp schedule from previous years.